HL7/davinci-crd/input/pagecontent/implementation.md

 This page lists considerations and recommendations for implementation that fall outside the conformance expectations established by the specification.
 This covers content that the specification authors and project team consider to be essential business practices, good ideas, as well as concepts worthy of consideration and awareness.
-However, the content here doesn't define specific testable behavior.
+However, the content here does not define specific testable behavior.

 ### Suppressing Guidance